Raymond G. Mullady, Jr.

 - Life Sciences Litigation.
 Mr. Mullady represents pharmaceutical, chemical and oil and gas companies in product liability and toxic tort litigation.
 He has defended clients in some of the most celebrated litigation in this area in the past three decades, obtaining key victories for manufacturers of prescription medications, childhood vaccines, medical devices, herbicides, chemicals, asbestos and tobacco products.
-He recently obtained a defense verdict for a major oil field services company in the Northern District of West Virginia in a case involving alleged exposure to hydraulic fracturing chemicals.
+In 2013, he obtained a defense verdict for a major oilfield services company in the Northern District of West Virginia in a case involving alleged exposure to hydraulic fracturing chemicals.

 - Shale Oil & Gas.
-Mr. Mullady and the firm currently act as national counsel for a leading oilfield services company in well integrity litigation and issues relating to shale oil and gas development.
+Mr. Mullady and the firm currently act as national counsel for a leading oilfield services company in well integrity and groundwater contamination litigation and issues relating to shale oil and gas development.